hashstation/hashstation/INSTALL-Installer.md

 ### Setup the MySQL Database
 Type `mysql -u root -p` and login with your MySQL root user password.
-Then create a database and user for Fitcrack.
+Then create a database and user for Hashstation.
 For example:
 ```
-mysql> create database fitcrack;
+mysql> create database hashstation;
-mysql> CREATE USER 'fitcrack'@'localhost' IDENTIFIED BY 'mypassword';
+mysql> CREATE USER 'hashstation'@'localhost' IDENTIFIED BY 'mypassword';
-mysql> GRANT ALL ON fitcrack.* TO 'fitcrack'@'localhost';
+mysql> GRANT ALL ON hashstation.* TO 'hashstation'@'localhost';
 mysql> SET PERSIST log_bin_trust_function_creators = 1;
 mysql> SET PERSIST time_zone = '+00:00';
 mysql> exit